0.0

 Overview

-AI models often generate invalid JSON, inconsistent data types, or unsafe content.
-AiGuardrails helps you handle all of this automatically, providing:
+AI models often hallucinate, generate invalid JSON, return inconsistent data types, or produce unsafe or policy-violating content.

 • ✅ JSON repair for malformed AI responses